google/google-java-format/README.md

 The plugin will be disabled by default.
-To enable it in the current project, go to `File→Settings...→google-java-format Settings` (or `IntelliJ IDEA→Preferences...→Other Settings→google-java-format Settings` on macOS) and uncheck the `Enable google-java-format` checkbox.
+To enable it in the current project, go to `File→Settings...→google-java-format Settings` (or `IntelliJ IDEA→Preferences...→Other Settings→google-java-format Settings` on macOS) and check the `Enable google-java-format` checkbox.
 (A notification will be presented when you first open a project offering to do this for you.)

 To enable it by default in new projects, use `File→Other Settings→Default